SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 #define pvcat(expr) std::cout << "Value category of expr '" #expr "' is : " << ValCat<decltype((expr))>::p << '\n'
 ```
 # Auto Type Deduction
-Type deduction is a compile time tool.
-Now we look only auto type deduction.
-With auto keyword we must initialize the variable.
-We can use following initialize methods:
+Type deduction is a compile-time tool.
+Now we look only to auto type deduction.
+With the auto keyword, we must initialize the variable.
+We can use the following initialize methods: #Cpp_keyword_auto
 ```cpp
 int main()
 {